Niharika040/Superstore_Sales_Analysis/README.md

    - Subcategory analysis highlights significant disparities in performance.
 While Copiers, Paper, and Labels demonstrate exceptional profitability with profit margins exceeding 40%, categories like Tables (-9%) and Supplies (-3%) generate losses despite moderate sales volumes, indicating operational inefficiencies or misaligned pricing strategies.

    - The Technology category dominates overall sales, contributing 36.4% of total revenue, closely followed by Furniture (32.3%) and Office Supplies (31.3%), reflecting diverse customer preferences.
-However, low-performing subcategories such as Machines and Bookcases present opportunities for reevaluation and repositioning.
+However,low-performing subcategories such as Machines and Bookcases present opportunities for reevaluation and repositioning.

    - Shipping modes show varying utilization and profitability.
 Standard Class is the most utilized, contributing the majority of sales, whereas First Class and Same Day services, despite their smaller share, exhibit higher profitability, suggesting potential for premium targeting.
 In customer segmentation, the Consumer segment accounts for over 50% of orders, but there is untapped potential in the Corporate and Home Office segments, which could benefit from customized offerings.